Community. Accountability. Justice.

 That day, we launched our First 100 Days Court Watch Project in Suffolk County to hold the District Attorney’s Office accountable for reducing pre-trial detention and addressing racial disparities—promises District Attorney Rachael Rollins boldly campaigned on.
 That project wrapped up in mid-April 2019.
 Read more about the project.

-Starting in September 2019, we're expanding to Essex County to monitor arraignment court, with a particular eye toward documenting racial disparities in bails requested and imposed as well as dangerousness hearings that result in pre-trial detention without the possibility of release.
+Starting in September 2019, we expanded to Essex County to monitor arraignment court, with a particular eye toward documenting racial disparities in bails requested and imposed as well as dangerousness hearings that result in pre-trial detention without the possibility of release.
 Read more about the project.

-Starting in September 2019, we're expanding to Essex County to monitor arraignment court, with a particular eye toward documenting racial disparities in bails requested and imposed as well as dangerousness hearings that result in pre-trial detention without the possibility of release.
+Starting in September 2019, we expanded to Essex County to monitor arraignment court, with a particular eye toward documenting racial disparities in bails requested and imposed as well as dangerousness hearings that result in pre-trial detention without the possibility of release.
 Read more about the project.

 We're in court to celebrate reform successes, expose the punishment machine, support our neighbors, and maintain a public record on progress.
 We post specific case examples on twitter (@CourtWatchMA) and release more in-depth analysis